 But even If there is no blood test, that does not mean that the defendant will “walk.”
 To the contrary, the law allows the prosecutor to put forth circumstantial evidence that a driver was “under the influence” to prove a Virginia DWI.
 This would include things like: the smell of alcohol on the driver’s breath, blood-shot eyes, the inability to walk a straight line, slurred speech, and the inability to stand without wobbling.
 One of the biggest things that might be used against a defendant is their own words.
 Often, when a the police officer will simply ask the defendant if they have been drinking.
 Nine times out of ten, the defendant will answer yes.

-What can be done to defenses can be made in a Virginia DWI case?
+What can be defenses can be made in a Virginia DWI case?

 Virginia DWI cases are technically very complex and there are many possible defenses.
 Whether or not they are available will depend on the facts and circumstances of the case.
 For example, in blood alcohol cases with a breathalyzer, there may be a problem with the calibration of the instrument.
 Likewise, there may be problems with the initial traffic stop.
 If you’ve been charged with a Virginia DWI, the consequences can be significant.
 You should consider contacting an attorney immediately to discuss your case.